Business Credit Scores: The Complete Guide

 The Financial Stress Score predicts how likely your business is to fail within the next year.
 This number ranges from 1,001 – 1,875, with a lower number indicating a higher risk of failure.

-To see a sample of D&B’s credit reports, go here.
+To see a sample of D&B’s credit reports, head over to their website.